-Screening question for referral Does patient have any of the following?
-Symptomatic primary or symptomatic recurrent varicose veins Lower limb skin changes, such as pigmentation or eczema thought to be caused by chronic venous insufficiency Superficial vein thrombosis and suspected venous incompetence A venous leg ulcer (break in the skin below the knee that has not healed within 2 weeks) A healed venous leg ulcer Yes / No Screening questions for URGENT referral 2 Does the patient have a static or deteriorating venous leg ulcer despite optimum compression therapy?
+Screening question for referral Does the patient have any of the following?
+Symptomatic primary or symptomatic recurrent varicose veins Lower limb skin changes, such as pigmentation or eczema thought to be caused by chronic venous insufficiency Superficial vein thrombosis and suspected venous incompetence A venous leg ulcer A healed venous leg ulcer Yes / No Screening questions for URGENT referral 2 Does the patient have a static or deteriorating venous leg ulcer despite optimum compression therapy?
 Yes / No 3 Has the patient had acute venous bleeding from the leg requiring first aid treatment?
-Yes / No If you answer YES to question 1,2 OR 3, please continue referral.
+Yes / No

+If you answer YES to question 1,2 OR 3, please continue referral.